-One of the indirect benefits of being a Special Operations Forces (SOF) unit member is getting the chance to attend a series of interesting schools.
+One of the indirect benefits of being a Special Operations Forces (SOF) unit member is getting the chance to attend a series of interesting schools and undertake exciting courses.
 Such schools aim at improving the participants’ craft, whether he’s a shooter or an enabler (support guy).

 Here’s a list of the top three interesting courses offered by USASOC.